PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

        git clone -b dev https://github.com/PathOfBuildingCommunity/PathOfBuilding.git

-2. Go to the actual folder on your computer where you cloned path of building.
-(E.G. C:/XX/GitHub/PathOfBuilding/runtime/)
+2. Go to the actual folder on your computer where you cloned Path of Building. (e.g. C:/XX/GitHub/PathOfBuilding/runtime/)

+       cd PathOfBuilding

 3. Start Path of Building from the repository by running `./runtime/Path{space}of{space}Building.exe`.